DanielNieuwoudt/dev-assess/Solution.README.md

 > Although we do not automatically deploy our code as part of this assessment, a local development environment that resembles a production environments has been provided.

-> A workflow for GitHub Actions has been configured to build, run and test our application and API whenever a Oull Request is created.
+> A workflow for GitHub Actions has been configured to build, run and test our application and API whenever a Pull Request is created.

 ### Documentation
 - **Types** - Code comments, API documentation, user manuals, architecture diagrams.